stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/green.md

 layout: post
 thumb_image: /images/575c181079f995c6f5f964c9490dacb8.jpg
 ---
 While browsing the Internet, I came across several videos of people talking about their side businesses and showing how they achieve economic independence as just teenagers.
 Taking a step back from my project in data science, I decided to try my hand at building a side hustle on my own.
-This is a list of possible sources of income I have created, based on my research and personal thoughts
+This is a list of possible sources of income I have created based on my research and personal thoughts.

+### Before starting

+1. The main takeaway of my research: Show your work, write and make a portfolio.
+It is the easiest way to get any money from every passion you could have

+2. Social media can be monetized, for instance, You can be a Brand ambassador or try affiliate marketing.

+3. Teach whatever you are good at and monetize it, I do not know if this is that easy to do, however, it is well mentioned in a lot of videos talking about side hustles, so it is worth trying.
+How to teach?
+Create courses or be a tutor.

+4. Be a freelancer: it is the most obvious one, but it is impossible to ignore as well.

+### Web development

+1. Create web pages/apps for local businesses and try to sell them or get a revenue share in return: in [this video](https://www.youtube.com/watch?v=wWySnxhZYsc), Kalle Hallden calls it "building for free, get paid for life", I find it a pretty good alternative because it can be a part of your portfolio as well.

+2. Try to build your own app or web: this is the hardest one to try but, if you came up with a very good idea, it can be as profitable.

+3. Create templates for components while you are creating your project.

+### Data analysis

+1. Analyze brand strategies and reach them via social media, you can create a new strategy for them that can take place in your portfolio, this is not sure money by any means.

+2. Create templates for visualizing brand strategies.

+3. You can be a consulter for data-driven decisions at local brands.

+### Data science

+1. Create a dataset, preprocessing data is hard work, that is why if you develop a dataset that gives value to a brand, you will be able to sell it to them as well.

+### Video Games

+1.   build your own video game

+2.  if you know how to sculpt online you can create